 "This book and the exercises get you to think about what you would like for your children to learn from you and how to be a successful adult and lets you come to these ways on your own without dictating how you should be as a parent" — Amazon Customer

 Joyful Parenting Coaching offers a robust list of workshops and webinars (See topics here).
-The most popular is Taming Temper Tantrums.
-Elisabeth's current favorite is Get Your Kids to Listen: Avoid 3 Massive Mistakes Moms Make That Keep Them Yelling, Nagging and Arguing with Their Kids.
+The most popular among parents of young kids is Taming Temper Tantrums.
+Elisabeth's current keynote talk is 4 Major Challenges Modern Parents Face That Keep Them Exhausted, Anxious and Yelling at Their Kids.

 2015-2016 appearances include Harmony Birth Center (Campbell, CA), Los Altos Recreation Department (Los Altos, CA), Little Prodigy Preschool (Mountain View, CA), Creative Children's Learning Center (Sunnyvale and Los Altos, CA), Good Neighbor Montessori (Palo Alto), the Elizabeth Ames Nursery School at Wheaton College (Norton, MA), and as featured speaker at Parent U for the Mountain View Whisman School District (Mountain View, CA)

-2017 appearances include Creative Children's Learning Center (Palo Alto, CA), Westgate MOPS (San Jose, CA), Los Altos Methodist Church Children's Center Preschool (Los Altos, CA), Los Altos Rec Department, St. Timothy's Church and Preschool (Mountain View, CA).
+2017 appearances include Creative Children's Learning Center (Palo Alto, CA), Westgate MOPS (San Jose, CA), Los Altos Methodist Church Children's Center Preschool (Los Altos, CA), Los Altos Rec Department, St. Timothy's Church and Preschool (Mountain View, CA), Building Kidz (Mountain View, CA), Academy for Active Learners (Portland, ME), Bright Horizons (Portland, ME), Pine Grove School (Falmouth, ME), Little Prodigy Preschool (Mountain View, CA), Children's House Los Altos (Los Altos, CA)

 Joyful Parenting Coaching puts out a weekly newsletter and blog.
 Here are some of the most popular: